brendanwr/Daily-Reddit-Wallpaper/README.md

 # Daily Reddit Wallpaper (on startup)
-This script changes your wallpaper to most upvoted image of the day on [/r/wallpapers](https://www.reddit.com/r/wallpapers/) or from any other subreddit.
+This script changes your wallpaper to the top artist from your last.fm library

-**Run it on startup for new wallpaper on every session.**

 *Supported: Linux (gnome, kde, mate, lxde), Windows and OS X*